smcgdub/MS3_Project_Tipsy_Mac_Staggers/testing.md

 ### **2.1 Manual testing desktop** ###

 All desktop testing was carried out on Chrome, FireFox, Opera and Safari.
+Results listed below will apply to all browsers unless highlighted as otherwise.

 **Age Verifier**